Scheduled MonumentsEnglandTotnes Castle

 What is Totnes Castle?

-Totnes Castle is a Norman motte-and-bailey fortress constructed in the late eleventh century following the conquest of England by William the Conqueror.
+Totnes Castle is a motte-and-bailey fortification constructed in the late eleventh century following the Norman Conquest, likely established by the de Brionne family.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014607.

 Who is responsible for protecting Totnes Castle?